VisDrone/MultiDrone/README.md

 # Multi-Drone based Single Object Tracking with Agent Sharing Network

-Multi-Drone based Single Object Tracking with Agent Sharing Network
+Multi-Drone based Single Object Tracking with Agent Sharing Network ([Paper](https://arxiv.org/pdf/2003.06994.pdf))

-This is an implementation of ASNet([Paper](https://arxiv.org/pdf/2003.06994.pdf)).
+This is an implementation of ASNet and MDOT_toolkit.

 ## Abstract